caiettia/Thesis-Project/README.md

 ![svr_kernels_tog](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/svr_kernels_together.png)

 We can see based on the plot how, when given a kernel, this affects the shape of the regressor.
-The linear kernel obviously creating a linear regressor, the polynomial kernel creating a polynomial regressor of what visually appears to be of the fourth degree, and the radial basis function producing a .
+The linear kernel identifies a linear relationship within the data, while the polynomial kernels identify second, third, and fourth order non-linear trends within the data.
+The radial basis function follows a nonlinear trend in the data, and of the five kernels shown, follows the visual trend of the data best.
+This provides a visual inclination to think that the RBF kernel will likely be best for the purposes of regression in this data set.
+To confirm this, we can quantifiably compare each kernel using the MAE statistic.

 We again apply KFold for k=10 and see the following values for our MAE: